IBM-Cloud/docs/services/mobileaccess/google-auth-android.md

 ## Testing the authentication
 {: #google-auth-android-test}
-After the client SDK is initialized and the Google Authentication Manager is registered, you can start making requests to your mobile back-end application.
+After the client SDK is initialized and the Google Authentication Manager is registered, you can start making requests to your back-end application.

 Before you begin testing, you must have a mobile back-end application that was created with the **MobileFirst Services Starter** boilerplate, and already have a resource protected by the {{site.data.keyword.amashort}} `/protected` endpoint.
 For more information, see [Protecting resources](https://console.{DomainName}/docs/services/mobileaccess/protecting-resources.html).

 1. Try to send a request to the protected endpoint of your mobile back-end application in your desktop browser by opening `{applicationRoute}/protected`, for example: `http://my-mobile-backend.mybluemix.net/protected`.
 For information on obtaining the `{applicationRoute}` value, see [Before you begin](#before-you-begin).

 	The `/protected` endpoint of a mobile back-end application created with MobileFirst Services Boilerplate is protected with {{site.data.keyword.amashort}}.
 Therefore, it can only be accessed by mobile applications that are instrumented with the {{site.data.keyword.amashort}} client SDK.
 As a result, you will see `Unauthorized` in your desktop browser.